 Naturalist.
 Mary is a coastal marine biologist and ecologist who has always been at home along the shores of the BC and Alaska coastal temperate rainforest.
 For twenty years she has been part of a massive project to document and classify every inch of coastline of Oregon, Washington, British Columbia and Alaska to the Arctic coast.
 That’s over 100,000 kilometres of coastline!
 Mary was also involved in the rediscovery (or, perhaps more properly said, the wider culture’s discovery of something already locally known) of an important archaelogical feature here: First Nations clam gardens.
 She is also a scientific and popular writer and her primary reader Between the Tides (UBC Faculty of Education) was recently translated into Haida for use in the Haida Gwaii school system.
 Her deep knowledge of marine ecosystems and her enthusiasm and warmth with people make Mary a fascinating person to travel the coast with.
 Mary has been exploring the coast since she was a child.
 She lived for 15 years on Haida Gwaii, where she ran a small nature tour company and travelled extensively in Gwaii Haanas by small boat and kayak.
 She now lives in Victoria, and spends a large portion of each year exploring the coast with her husband on their private boat.
 As a naturalist she is a generalist, able to interpret on a wide range of habitats and species.
 “My passion is being on the water and seeing the shoreline, the intertidal zone and all the interconnections of life there,” she says.
-“The best thing about being on Maple Leaf and Swell is being able to share that with others, too.”
+“The best thing about being on Maple Leaf trips is being able to share that with others, too.”

 Masters of Science in Biology (University of British Columbia) Registered Professional Biologist (College of Applied Biology) Marine Emergency Duties A2 (Transport Canada) Marine First Aid (Transport Canada) Bear Guide (Commercial Bear Viewing Association of BC)